timotejroiko/tiny-discord/docs/IdentifyController.md

 ### .refreshSessionLimits(session?)

 Manually refresh the gateway session data if needed.
-An existing manually fetched session object will be used if given, otherwise a new session object will be fetched from the gateway.
-Other methods implicitly call this method internally whenever the refresh or reset timers are hit.
+An existing manually fetched session object will be used if given, otherwise a new session object will be force fetched from the gateway.

 |parameter|type|required|default|description|
 |-|-|-|-|-|